 01 of 12

-In my Connecticut town, it's not uncommon to spot wild turkeys along the side of the road or even in the road.
+In many Connecticut towns, it's not uncommon to spot wild turkeys along the side of the road or even in the road.
 I've never hit one, but I still wish they'd take a cue from their domestic brethren at Gozzi's Turkey Farm in Guilford, Connecticut, where turkeys don DayGlo colors a few weeks before Thanksgiving.

 I didn't ask how the turkeys attain their Easter egg shades.
 Why ruin the mystery?
 But I did learn fresh turkeys for Thanksgiving or Christmas should be ordered two weeks ahead if possible.
-They're $2.99/lb. as of 2016.
 Call 203-453-2771 to order or to verify colorful turkeys are on view.
 They're typically on display every day through Christmas, weather permitting.

 02 of 12